How does Israel's Iron Dome air defence system work?

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-The Iron Dome is a three-piece system of interceptor batteries that shoots short-range rockets, artillery shells and mortars out of the sky.
-A radar tracks the missile as it is fired at Israel, and then advanced software predicts the rocket's trajectory.
-The information is used to guide Tamir interceptor missiles, which are fired from the ground to destroy the missile.
+The layers include "David's Sling", also known as Magic Wand, which can intercept medium-range missiles, drones and cruise missiles, and the Arrow system – which operates at exceptionally high altitudes – targets long-range missiles.
+The Iron Dome itself is the third layer, and is a system of interceptor batteries that shoots short-range rockets, artillery shells and mortars out of the sky: a radar tracks the missile as it is fired at Israel; advanced software predicts the rocket's trajectory, and then that information is used to guide Tamir interceptor missiles, which are fired from the ground to destroy the missile.

 The system was built by the Israeli state-owned company Rafael Advanced Defense Systems in response to the war with Lebanon's Hezbollah in 2006, when 4,000 rockets rained down on northern Israel, killing 44 people.
 The Iron Dome was first used in March 2011 and made its first successful intervention the following month, when it intercepted a Grad rocket fired from Gaza.

-Consisting of a series of truck-towed mobile units placed strategically throughout the country, the system, known as Kippat Barzel in Hebrew, reacts within a matter of seconds and is manned 24 hours a day.
-It was originally designed to protect cities and strategic sites against missiles with a range of between 2.5 and 43 miles, but is "thought to have been expanded", said Sky News.
+Consisting of a series of 10 truck-towed mobile units placed strategically throughout the country, the system, known as Kippat Barzel in Hebrew, reacts within a matter of seconds and is manned 24 hours a day.
+A single battery can protect a medium-sized city and intercept rockets fired from a maximum of 43 miles away.

 Funding was originally met by Israel, "but because of the high cost of the system, the country has had to rely on its long-time ally, the United States", said Euronews.
-According to the US State Department, Washington has provided Israel with billions in funding for missile defence since 2009, but given the strain put on the Iron Dome system over the past year, this is still not enough, prompting the US to step in and supply additional ballistic support directly.
+According to the US State Department, Washington has provided Israel with billions in funding for missile defence since 2009, but given the strain put on the Iron Dome system since Hamas launched its 7 October attack in 2023, this is still not enough, prompting the US to step in and supply additional ballistic support directly – as well as US crews to operate antimissile batteries.

 How effective is it?

-Over the past decade, the Iron Dome has proved to be "particularly effective", said Euronews.
+Since coming into operation more than a decade ago, the Iron Dome has garnered praise for being "Israel's life insurance", reported DW.
 Israeli authorities claim it has a success rate of more than 90%, "although some defense analysts question those numbers", said The Washington Post.

 Iron Dome quickly became the "envy of other militaries", said Sky News.
 It is "not perfect", however, and "has a saturation point at which it would become overwhelmed, but this exact level is unknown".